amalgam8/amalgam8.github.io/_docs/1-demo/helloworld.md

    bluemix cf create-route <your bluemix space> mybluemix.net -n <your helloworld route>
    ```

-1. Specify the route name in the _.bluemixrc_ in the HELLOWORLD_HOSTNAME variable.
+1. Specify the route name in the _examples/bluemix.cfg_ in the HELLOWORLD_HOSTNAME variable.

 1. Deploy the helloworld application on bluemix.